- CAPA Analysis

 - Malaysia Airlines

 A wholly-owned subsidiary of Malaysia Airlines, Firefly is a full-service Malaysian regional airline.
 From its bases at Subang and Penang airports, the carrier operates scheduled services to destinations in Malaysia, Thailand, Indonesia and Singapore.
+The carrier is part of the transportation services division of Malaysia Aviation Group Bhd.

 Location of Firefly main hub (Kuala Lumpur International Airport)